bhauman/bhauman.github.com/drafts/inline-eval.md

 > this.
 It is trivial to write an editor plugin to detect an
 > expression delimited by parenthesis.

-Sometimes, when I forget function names, instead of searching for them, I simply try evaluating them inline to see if they exist and if they behave the way I expect them to.
+Sometimes, when I'm uncertain about function names or behavior, instead of searching for them, I simply try evaluating them inline to see if they exist and if they behave the way I expect them to.

 For example, I know I created a function that renders HTML into a `div` above the editor, but I can't remember if it's called